gcizman/hyperdevsolution/README.md

 1. I have chosen option 1 as a prefered choice of using Javascript to solve "Say the Number" problem.

-2. This section uses an Online Editor called "https://edabit.com/challenge/" to compile and checks for test cases used from the code.
+2. This section uses an Online Editor called "https://edabit.com/challenge/4E9gTrRWErpTCA2FQ" to compile and checks for test cases used from the code.

 3. Once all tests pass, the editor will check all these tests and give a compile message as either right or wrong.

+4. The section has a screenshot of showing how this program has been compiled using online Editor also called playcode.
+To replicate the same code and all tests were successfully ran according what is required.
+The excercise given is to  Must read any number from 0 to 999,999,999,999,999.